annoyingoragen/Ecommerce-mern-project/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

-- Followed a tutorial by Javascript Mastery and sicpack programmer to create this project
+- Followed a tutorial by sixpack programmer to create this project